tyson-hu/Food-Scanner-App/docs/IMPROVEMENTS_SUMMARY.md

 # Code Improvements Implementation Summary

-This document summarizes all the improvements implemented based on the code review of the Food Scanner iOS app.
+This document summarizes all the improvements implemented based on the code review of the Food Scanner iOS app, including the latest CI/CD enhancements and offline mode implementation.

 ## ✅ Completed Improvements